wizzat/distribution/README.md

   --match=RE     only match lines (or tokens) that match this regexp, some substitutions follow:
         word     ^[A-Z,a-z]+$ - tokens/lines must be entirely alphabetic
-        num      ^\d+$        - tokens/lines must be entirely numeric --pallette     comma-separated list of ANSI colour values for portions of the output in this order: regular, key, count, percent, graph --size         size of histogram, can abbreviate to single character, overridden by --width/--height small    40x10
+        num      ^\d+$        - tokens/lines must be entirely numeric --pallette=P   comma-separated list of ANSI colour values for portions of the output in this order: regular, key, count, percent, graph. implies --color.
+  --rcfile=F     use this rcfile instead of $HOME/.distributionrc - must be first argument!
+  --size=S       size of histogram, can abbreviate to single character, overridden by --width/--height
+        small    40x10
         medium   80x20
         large    120x30